 Beazer Homes USA Inc is an construction company that focuses on residential construction.
-The company specializes in single-family housing and multi-unit building construction in over 13 states and over 22 metro markets.
+The company specializes in single-family housing and multi-unit building construction in states and metro markets.
 Beazer Homes builds homes and communities that target first-time, move-up, and luxury homebuyers with an average selling price of roughly $300,000.
-From a geographic perspective, home sales in the western and eastern United States have been the leading sources of revenue for the company.
-Key metro areas include Atlanta, Las Vegas, Los Angeles, Orlando, and Tampa.
-The company also focuses on land purchasing and development to support future construction efforts as well as mortgage services for its homebuyers.
+From a geographic perspective, home sales in the western and eastern United States have been the sources of revenue for the company.
+Its segments involve: West segment that includes Arizona, California, Nevada, and Texas; East segment that includes Delaware, Indiana, Maryland, Tennessee, and Virginia; and Southeast segment which includes Florida, Georgia, North Carolina, and South Carolina.

 How much the company's debt represents in % in relation to its equity.
 As a market consensus, a value less than or equal to 1 is accepted, above that leverage can end up hurting the final result at some point.